drbakerusa/Game-Manager/README.md

 ### Managing Game Updates

 Game Manager can be configured to automatically check for updates to games in your library.
 By default, games are added to your library with automatically check for updates set to *no*.
-If you would like for new games to be automatically checked for updates, you can change this in the [settings file](#the-settings-file).
+If you would like for new games to be automatically checked for updates, you can change this in the [application settings](#application-settings).

 Game Manager will automatically check for updates for all games with automatically check for updates set to *yes* each time the application is launched.
 You can also check the entire library from the option on the [library menu](#check-for-updates).

 The game details screen offers the following options to manage game updates:

-* *Check for Updates* (4) : This will check for updates for the current game.
+* *Check for Updates* (4) : This will cause Game Manager to perform a [delta refresh](#refreshing-metadata) and then check for updates for the current game.
 This option is only available if the game doesn't have updates pending.
 * *Apply Updates* (4) : This option will apply the current update to the game by performing the following steps

     1. Update the metadata values for the version, tags, and prefixes.